Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-3/_posts/2017-01-20-conclusions.md

 ## Next Week

-Next week, we will dive into Beginning Scripting.
-Don't worry; we will have fun!
+Next week, we will dive into creating an RPG.
+We will look at some of the features that Unity has built in that allows us to create easily create these scenes.